Loki-Astari/geeky-nextjs/content/posts/SwitchingtoOctoPress.md

 ### MarkDown

 Markdown is a very simplistic form of 'Markup' (yes, programmers think they are funny with the up/down thing).
 It is explicitly designed to be simple and deal with the common issues of writing word-based articles.
 Coder sites usually extend this with basic support for placing code (or pre-formatted text) directly into the article.
-It is not designed for non technical people (they should be using a 'Visual' interface not markup) but for the technical writer who does not want the full blown power of HTML, but wants slightly more control than visual interfaces provide.
+It is not designed for nontechnical people (they should be using a 'Visual' interface, not markup), but for the technical writer who does not want the full blown power of HTML, but wants slightly more control than visual interfaces provide.

 ### Attack Vector

 WordPress is also infamous for being the target of attackers, thus new attacks are constantly being developed (the joy of being top dog).
 This can be mitigated by putting your WordPress site on [wordpress.com](https://wordpress.com).
 This not only provides you with free hosting, but they do keep on top of security vulnerabilities and ensure all hosted sites are not overexposed.

-If you want use your own domain name (i.e. [LokiAstari.com](https://LokiAstari.com)) or any other "featured" services then you either need to fork up the cash (not an insignificant sum) or run your own WordPress site.
+If you want to use your own domain name (i.e. [LokiAstari.com](https://LokiAstari.com)) or any other "featured" services then you either need to fork up the cash (not an insignificant sum) or run your own WordPress site.
 So I have been running my own WordPress sites.
 However, running your own site exposes you to WordPress attacks/vulnerabilities.
 Honestly, it was not a big deal until I tweeted about my articles (now very much so).

 So the combination of these two issues has made me look for alternatives.